Modernized Legacy App, Enabled Acquisition

 Design Debt: 16 years of development without UX research or design involvement has created usability issues

-More Data: DART needed new features to leverage data ingested from Matter Analytics
+New Datasets from other H5 apps: DART needed new features to leverage data ingested from Matter Analytics

 Desired Outcomes

-Maintain review velocity
+Maintain or impove review velocity

 Simplified collection creation